Our new CEO Andrew Schaap talks about the role of agility, speed, and vision in the Digital Age – for organizations and their data centers.

 Source: Eric Ogren in Computerworld.
 Ogren is a Senior Analyst with the Information Security team at 451 Research.

-Aligned Energy’s adaptive data centers, powered by intelligent infrastructure solutions, support standard and high power densities while guaranteeing a 1.15 power usage effectiveness (PUE).
+Aligned’s adaptive data centers, powered by intelligent infrastructure solutions, support standard and high power densities while guaranteeing a 1.15 power usage effectiveness (PUE).
 Their solution allows you to increase capacity without operational disruption, and is rapidly deployable and configurable.
-Additionally, Aligned Energy is able to achieve environmental efficiency with their patented cooling solution using less space, electricity and water, reducing total cost of ownership.
+Additionally, Aligned is able to achieve environmental efficiency with their patented cooling solution using less space, electricity and water, reducing total cost of ownership.

 In April 2017, the company opened its second adaptive ultra-efficient data center in Phoenix, Arizona with multiple pre-leased tenants.